 The Preservation of Freedom Fund: Gordon S. Hargraves '19 and Henry W. Farnum established this fund to stimulate understanding and appreciation of the rights and freedoms of the individual, guaranteed under the Constitution of the United States.
 The prize is to be awarded to a student, member of the faculty, or group of Bowdoin alumni making an outstanding contribution to the understanding and advancement of human freedoms and the duty of the individual to protect and strengthen these freedoms at all times.
 (1988)

 Should the prize not be awarded or there are funds remaining within the annual income after the prize is awarded, these funds are to be used to support the Department of History.

 The first award was made in 1988 to William B. Whiteside, Frank Munsey Professor of History Emeritus.
 The most recent recipient of the award, in 2003, was Christopher R. Hill '74, H'14, Assistant United States Secretary of State for East Asian and Pacific Affairs; former Ambassador to the Republic of Korea, Poland, and Macedonia; former director for Southeast European Affairs at the National Security Council; special envoy for the Kosovo crisis; and distinguished career diplomat and peace negotiator.

 The Common Good Award: Established on the occasion of the Bicentennial, the Common Good Award honors those alumni who have demonstrated an extraordinary, profound, and sustained commitment to the common good, in the interest of society, with conspicuous disregard for personal gain in wealth or status.
-Seven Common Good Awards were presented during the bicentennial year and one or two awards are presented each year at Reunion Convocation.
+One or two awards are presented annually.